pragmagrid/cloud/VirtualBox/howto.rst

 How to Install Guest Additions
 ----------------------------------

+Guest Additiosn allow to mount directories from the host computer to the guest VM and transfer files between the two.
+If you don't need mounting from the host skip this section.

 #.
 Mount Guest Additions ISO to your VM

    + In VirtualBox Manager Start VM for which you want to install extensions `fe611`